wmeimg2005/dreamtime/README.md

 ---

-# Binaries - For all people
+# 💜 Binaries

 ![](https://i.imgur.com/BS8EswI.png)

 ## Requirements

-- Windows 10 / Ubuntu
+- Windows 10 - 1809+ - 64 bits
-- OS 64 bits
+- Ubuntu 17+ - 64bits

-## CPU Processing Requirements
+- **8 GB** of RAM or more.

-- It is recommended to have 8 GB of RAM or more.
+> ⚠ **N versions of Windows 10** require installing the [Media Feature Pack](https://www.microsoft.com/en-us/software-download/mediafeaturepack).

 ## GPU Processing Requirements

-`If you do not have an NVIDIA or compatible graphics card you can use CPU processing.`
+> 👉 If you do not have an NVIDIA or compatible graphics card you can use CPU processing.

 - NVIDIA Graphics card with CUDA compatibility
 - [Latest NVIDIA drivers](https://www.nvidia.com/Download/index.aspx)